HEIGVD-Course-DAI/DAI-2022-Protocol-Design-Classe-B/specs/bchollet/protocol.md

 - The server will show a hello message then ask for user input.

 Who closes the connection and when? <br>
+both ends up connection when the client enters "exit"

 Messages:<br>
 What is the syntax of the messages?<br>